-mRNA-1273 vaccine associated with lower risk of COVID-19 outcomes than BNT162b
+mRNA-1273 is associated with a lower risk of COVID-19-related outcomes than BNT162b according to the first head-to-head comparative analysis

 mRNA-1273 appears to be associated with a lower risk of COVID-19-related outcomes such as infection, hospitalisation and death compared to BNT162b.
 This was the finding of the first head-to-head vaccine effectiveness analysis undertaken by a group of researchers from the Brigham and Women’s Hospital, Harvard Medical School, Boston, US.